arunprazad001/arunprazad001/README.md

 <br />
 <h3>
-  Expereienced Java Developer passionate about crafting efficient and innovative software solutions,with an insatiable curiosity for learning new concepts.Equipped with a solid foundation in Java programming and a keen eye for detail,excels in translating complex problems into seamless,user-friendly applications.
+  Expereienced Java Developer passionate about crafting efficient and innovative software solutions,with an insatiable curiosity for learning new concepts.
+Equipped with a solid foundation in Java programming and a keen eye for detail,excels in translating complex problems into seamless,user-friendly applications.
   Constantly learning and evolving, thrives on tackling challenges and turning